kretoffer/AI-phrase-classifier/docs/guide.md

 The procedure must be repeated for each entity in the phrase, after which click the Submit button.

-#### Note
-There can only be one entity of one class in one phrase.
-If you need to select two entities, you must use two different entity classes.<br>
-All phrases of one message class must have the same entity types.
-For example, if one phrase about_entity contains an entity of the rrel_entity type, then the entity of this type must be in all phrases of this class.<br>
-These notes are also relevant for updating the dataset via a file and a template.

 ### Template part of the dataset
 To begin, you need to enter a phrase in the phrase field and click the "Add +" button.
 The phrase must be entered in lower case and without special characters.
 The phrase can contain variables, which are designated as $`<entity name>`.
 During training, entities take the place of variables.
 Afterwards, you need to add the corresponding entities to the fields with entities, as well as phrases.